-The Andean region is already facing increased temperatures and rapid glacier melt, and is expected to face increasing precipitation variability, which will in turn impact on water supply and agriculture.
-The intense floods experienced in Colombia, Peru and Bolivia in recent years give an impression of the significant impacts that climate variability, climate change and intensified natural disasters can have in the Andean ecoregion.
+The Andean region is already facing increased temperatures and rapid glacier melt, and is expected to suffer greater precipitation variability, which will in turn impact on water supply and agriculture.
+The intense floods experienced in Colombia, Peru and Bolivia in recent years demonstrate the significant impacts that climate variability, climate change and intensified natural disasters can have in the Andean ecoregion.